Suicide attacker kills, wounds several people in Damascus

 - Authorities were pursuing the three cars, but intercepted two

-- The third car got away and detonated in Tahrir square, state media reported
+- The third car got away and detonated, state media reported

 (CNN)A suicide bomber blew himself up in central Damascus on Sunday, killing and wounding several people, according to Syrian state television.